aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 ﻿---
-title: Composing Expressions – Aspose.Words for .NET
+title: Composing Expressions in C#
 articleTitle: Composing Expressions
 linktitle: Composing Expressions
 description: "Compose expressions when building a report C#.
 The complexity of expressions in templates is not restricted."